Supporting businesses during construction

-The Melbourne Metro Rail Authority (MMRA) has created the Business Support Guidelines for Construction to help businesses continue to operate throughout the Metro Tunnel construction program so they can take advantage of the long term benefits and opportunities that the new Metro Tunnel will bring to Melbourne's business community.
+Rail Projects Victoria (RPV) has created the Business Support Guidelines for Construction to help businesses continue to operate throughout the Metro Tunnel construction program so they can take advantage of the long-term benefits and opportunities that the new Metro Tunnel will bring to Melbourne's business community.

 Types of business support include:

-- Promoting individual businesses and precincts though various channels
+- Promoting individual businesses and precincts through various channels.

 - Developing Business Plans to assist businesses and the contractor to further understand how to best support businesses during construction.